ildefonsotico/deep_learning_behaviroal_human_cloning/writeup_template.md

 It decreases the performance but avoid memory issues.
 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

 The model tryed to use different layers in order to get better accuracy such traning mode as validation mode.
-The model introduce RELU layers to introduce nonlinearity (code line 96 and 98).
-The base archicture that worked better is a very simple one.
+The model introduce RELU layers to introduce nonlinearity (code line 237 and 256).
+The better architeture was to use NvidiaNet with some maxpolling.
+It allowed better accuracy.

 It uses a Convulution with filter with 5x5 size following for a RELU activation funtion.
-Next it uses a MaxPooling layer folloowing by a Convolution layer again with 5x% filter.
+Next it uses a MaxPooling layer folloowing by a Convolution layer again with 5x5 filter.
 Next it uses MaxPooling again, then a flatten layer.

-The last 3 steps of the net used 3 fully connected layer starting by 120 passing through 84 and finally 1.
+The last 3 steps of the net used 3 fully connected layer starting by 1164 passing through 100, 50 and finally 1.

 It tested a lot of different architectures since the VGGNet and the NVIDIANet.
-All of the architectures was not able to do a specific curve (The .h5 files from all architectures I have tried are into the trained folder).
+All of the architectures was not able to do a specific curve (There are some models testes into the failure models folder).
 All of them went out of the road or hit the hills.
-This simple one was the best approach found in terms of capacity to complete de circuit without hit or slipery for the edges of the curves.

-In order to gauge how well the model was working, I split my image and steering angle dataset into a training and validation set.
+In order to gauge how well the model was working, I split my image and steering angle dataset into a training and validation set by 30048 for training and 7400 for validation

 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, all dataset was shuttle by each interaction.
 Then I got better tranning loss and validation.